NaakkaDev/wagtail-simple-gallery/README.md

 ## Admin Interface
 The admin view for images is customized so it can show more images at once.
-By default there are 20 images on one page, but you can have 32 by adding `url(r'', include('wagtail_simple_gallery.urls')),` in your urls.py file.
+By default there are 20 images on one page, but you can have 32 by adding `url(r'', include('wagtail_simple_gallery.urls')),` in your urls.py above the `url(r'^admin/', include(wagtailadmin_urls)),` line.